axentecristina/Data-Integration-Pipelines-for-NYC-Payroll-Data-Analytics/README.md

 1. Create the data lake and upload data

 - Create an Azure Data Lake Storage Gen2 (storage account) and associated storage container resource.
-In the created container, create three directories in this storage container named       - dirpayrollfiles,
+In the created container, create three directories in this storage container named
-  - dirhistoryfiles,
+  - dirpayrollfiles,
-  - dirstaging.
+  - dirhistoryfiles.
 - Upload the below files in **dirpayrollfiles** folder:
   - EmpMaster.csv
   - AgencyMaster.csv